wamdy/ConvertOneNote2MarkDown/README.md

 * Windows >= 10

-* Windows Powershell 5.x and above, or [Powershell Core 6.x up to 7.0.x](#q-how-to-install-and-run-powershell-70x)
+* Windows Powershell 5.x, or [Powershell Core 6.x up to 7.0.x](#q-how-to-install-and-run-powershell-70x).

+  * Note: There is no need to install Windows Powershell, since it is already included in Windows 10 / 11 (click Start > `Windows Powershell`).
+Installing Powershell Core is optional.
+  * Note: Do not use Windows Powershell ISE, because it [does not support long paths](#error-convert-onenotepage--error-while-renaming-image-file-name-references-to-xxxpng-illegal-characters-in-path).

 * Microsoft OneNote >= 2016 (To be clear, this is the Desktop version NOT the Windows Store version.
 Can be downloaded for FREE here - https://www.onenote.com/Download)